tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/最佳实践/如何实现短信验证码功能_intl_en.md

      </tr>
 </table>
 4. Click **OK**.
 Wait for body template review.
 The body template will be available only after its status changes to **approved**.
 Please note down the template ID.

-<span id="Step2"></span>
 ## Step 2.
-Set the SMS sending frequency limit (optional)
+Set the SMS delivery rate limit (optional)[](id:Step2)
->!Individual users have no permission to modify the frequency limit.
+>!Individual users have no permission to modify the rate limit.
 To use this feature, change "Individual Identity" to "Organizational Identity".

-To ensure business and channel security and minimize potential financial losses caused by malicious calls of SMS APIs, you are recommended to [set the sending frequency limit](https://intl.cloud.tencent.com/document/product/382/35469#.E8.AE.BE.E7.BD.AE.E5.8F.91.E9.80.81.E9.A2.91.E7.8E.87.E9.99.90.E5.88.B6).
+To ensure business and channel security and minimize potential financial losses caused by malicious calls of SMS APIs, you are recommended to [set the delivery rate limit](https://intl.cloud.tencent.com/document/product/382/35469).
 In addition, you can use Tencent Cloud Captcha to maximize the protection of your business security.
-This document uses the default SMS sending frequency limit policy as an example.
+This document uses the default SMS delivery rate limit policy as an example.

 - For SMS messages with the same content, a maximum of one such message can be sent to the same mobile number within 30 seconds.
 - A maximum of 10 messages can be sent to the same mobile number on a calendar day.

-<span id="Step3"></span>
 ## Step 3.
-Configure the VPC and subnet
+Configure the VPC and subnet[](id:Step3)
 By default, SCF is deployed in the public network and can access public network only.
 If you need to access Tencent Cloud resources such as TencentDB instances, you need to build a VPC to ensure data and connection security.

 1. [Plan the network design](https://intl.cloud.tencent.com/document/product/215/31795) as needed.